PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 ##5.3 Decision Tree

-Table 14 shows numbers of species in each group, it is useful to be aware of the proportion of species in the test set when analysing the tree plot.
+Table 14 shows numbers of species in each group, it is useful to be aware of the proportion of species in the test set when analyzing the tree plot.

 The first decision splits the data roughly in half depending on the fruit being either greater or less than 11mm wide.
 The thinner fruit is then predominantly assigned to \textit{S. anglica} based on the length being less than 13mm.
 39% of the test set is in this leaf, \textit{S. anglica} comprises 42% of the test set, this allocation is therefore very accurate.
 The wider fruits take more decisions to assign the species.
 Fruit ratio (fruit width/fruit length) and fruit length < 9.8mm gives 14% of the data, most of which is allocated to \textit{S.intermedia} with some \textit{S. cuneifolia}.
 The \textit{S. minima} leaf contains only that species (high precision) but only 6% of the data instead of 13% so we can see that around half this species has been incorrectly assigned (low sensitivity).